-After my first visit to Laksamaana, I had to return for the Dry Spicy Laksa.
+After my first visit to Laksamaana (CLOSED), I had to return for the Dry Spicy Laksa.
 Just to satisfy my curiosity lah.

 The dinner promotion was still on and this time, besides the Dry Spicy Laksa, I chose the Ayam Goreng Berempah as my snack.
 For drinks, I stuck to barley.